 This mower comes with three blades and a 50” deck to increase the amount of grass cut at once, plus with a top speed of 7MPH, covering ground quickly is no problem at all.
 Toro has even thrown in a three-year warranty just to sweeten the deal even further.
 So what else is good?

 Well, there’s a three-gallon tank, well-padded seat, and even a self-cleaning air filter.
 With all the functionality on offer and the sheer pace at which this model can clear your yard, you’d be doing yourself a serious disservice by not at least checking it out.

 Best Premium Mowers

-The products in this category cost more than most people would care to spend for residential use.
+The products in this category cost more than most people would care to spend on residential use.
 That said, these are among the best around for commercial or industrial purposes.
-If this sounds like something you’d be interested in, take a look, and see if there’s a model you’re particularly attracted to.
+If this sounds like something you’d be interested in, take a look, and see if there’s a model you’re especially attracted to.